kubernetes-sigs/external-dns/docs/tutorials/gke.md

 $ gcloud dns record-sets transaction execute --zone "gcp-zalan-do"
 ```

+If you decide not to create a new zone but reuse an existing one, make sure it's currently **unused** and **empty**.
+This version of `external-dns` will remove all records it doesn't recognize from the zone.

 Connect your `kubectl` client to the cluster you just created.

 ```console